 Rikki Dewes took out the New Zealand under 25s Work Skills Plastering competition held in Rotorua last week and is now travelling to Darwin for the Association of Wall and Ceiling Industries Challenge 2016.

 "I was pretty happy with the outhouse I created in the nationals and now my goal is to win in Australia, as no New Zealander has ever won it."

 Mr Dewes has been an apprentice plasterer for the last three years at Atlas Fibrous Plaster Co.

-"He will learn a lot, as they all have different techniques so will be good for him to compete against people and rub shoulders with other BITCO apprentices."
+"He will learn a lot as they all have different techniques, so it will be good for him to compete against people and rub shoulders with other BITCO apprentices."

 He said the New Zealand competition was well placed within the firm, as out of the 20 times they have entered they have walked away with 15 titles.

 "We have had a couple of guys win it twice and Rikki has been out on jobs with a guy who won it 10 years ago so he has been given a lot of inside knowledge."